SoutrikMukherjee/SoutrikMukherjee/README.md

 ## **About Me**

 I'm a CS graduate student passionate about building intelligent systems that actually work in the real world.
-Currently studying at Harrisburg University while working on robotics research at UPenn's GRASP Lab.
+Currently studying a Master's in Computer Science while working on robotics research at UPenn's GRASP Lab.

 **What drives me:** The gap between research and reality.
 I love taking cutting-edge ideas and figuring out how to make them robust enough for real applications.